tagalogy/tagalogy.github.io/README.md

 ### Building

 Upon installation, the distribution code is built with optimized size.
-However, when you use the [testing functionality](#testing), these codes have no longer optimized size, which is necessary for debugging.
+However, when you use the [watch functionality](#testing), these codes have no longer optimized size, which is necessary for debugging.
 You can rebuild again with optimized size with the following command.

 ```shell
 npm run build